 This is just a short post to wish you and your family a Merry Christmas and a joyful holiday season.
-I would like to thank all of you for your support throughout 2019.
-I’ll be spending today hosting Christmas dinner for family and friends.
+This holiday season is unlike any other, to cap off a year unlike any other.
+Throughout this season, and as we move into a new (and hopefully better) year, I wish you moments of peace amid the difficulties, connections with family and friends even if they can’t be in person, and the warmth of memories from holidays past.
+I would like to thank all of you for your support throughout 2020.
+I’ll be spending today hosting Christmas dinner for my close family.

 Family members of credit union members are eligible to join

-One example of a credit union that allows non-immediate family members to join is the Illinois-based credit union BCU (which is currently offering an 11-month CD Special with a 2.25% APY).
+One example of a credit union that allows non-immediate family members to join is the large Illinois-based credit union BCU.
 According to BCU’s membership page, “eligible family members include: spouses, parents, children, siblings, domestic partners, grandchildren, grandparents, aunts, uncles, nieces, nephews, and cousins.”

 Family members of eligible non-members can sometimes be eligible to join